 Was there an “Aha!” moment at some point with the staff and user base?

 Absolutely!
-When I provided the first demos (and every demo thereafter) anyone who hadn’t seen the input form before was blown away by the design.
-It provides human resources appointment data for personnel that can be copied directly into the projections, which automatically triggers associated projections for benefits and indirect costs.
-What used to take days can now be accomplished in minutes!
+The first demos I came up with just blew away anyone who hadn’t seen the input form design.
+It provides human resources appointment data for personnel.
+Furthermore, this key information can be copied directly into the projections.
+This, in turn, automatically triggers associated projections for benefits and indirect costs.
+What used to take days now takes minutes!

 If you could add a feature to the next Oracle APEX release, what would that be?

 I think it is important to ensure that new releases do not cause existing APEX applications to become obsolete.
-For example, our campus is worried about continuing to use APEX, despite its amazing capabilities, because they’ve been burned by Oracle’s new releases in the past.
-We often rely heavily on systems for a long time because higher education is slow to change… so when all of a sudden a popular platform becomes “unsupported” we are left trying to figure out how to keep the lights on.
+Despite APEX’s amazing capabilities, our campus is still worried about continuing to use it.
+This is because they’ve been burned by Oracle’s new releases in the past.
+We often rely heavily on systems for a long time because higher education is slow to change.
+If a popular platform suddenly becomes “unsupported”, then we are left trying to figure out how to keep the lights on.
 This Projections application (built in APEX 5.0) is so vital to our business process we hope it will survive a decade of use before new releases turn it into a dinosaur.

 What role do you see Oracle APEX playing in the future at UC Berkeley?

-I plan to use APEX to deliver additional functionality in our OBIEE dashboards across other areas of Finance beyond just research funding.
-The campus would like to be able to input comments about funds, and make projections across all sources, to assist with multi-year budgeting.
+I plan to use APEX to deliver additional functionality in our OBIEE dashboards across other areas of Finance.
+Of course, this would go beyond just research funding.
+The campus wants to be able to input comments about funds, and make projections across all sources, to assist with multi-year budgeting.
 I am also considering using APEX for request forms for purchasing and reimbursement, so users can choose their funding source from a drop-down list based on enterprise finance data, and the request will automatically process in PeopleSoft.
 I continue to think of ways APEX might be helpful because it is a great way to extend the functionality of our Enterprise Data Warehouse.

 For a college or university considering Oracle APEX, what single piece of advice would you give?